-The Bodhisatta was once a wealthy merchant who gave alms generously: six hundred thousand coins-worth daily.
-He began to worry about going bankrupt, so he built a ship and sailed to a faraway land to trade, expecting to come back with lots of money.
+The Bodhisatta was once a wealthy merchant who gave alms generously: six hundred thousand coins’ worth daily.
+He began to worry about going bankrupt, so he built a ship and sailed to a faraway land to trade, expecting to return with lots of money.
 On the day his journey began, he left his wife and child in charge of giving alms and walked to the port.
-A private Buddha (those who reach enlightenment on their own and do not teach the path to others) divined that the Bodhisatta’s ship was going to sink, so he decided to assist.
+A private Buddha (those who reach enlightenment on their own and do not teach the path to others) divined that the Bodhisatta’s ship was going to sink, so he went to assist.
 He flew from his home in the Himalayas, landed near the Bodhisatta, and walked toward him through sand as hot as burning embers, making sure the Bodhisatta saw him.
-As expected, the Bodhisatta told him to take a seat under a tree, and without being asked gave the private Buddha his shoes and parasol.
+As he’d expected, the Bodhisatta told the private Buddha to take a seat under a tree, and without being asked gave him his shoes and parasol.
 His work finished, the private Buddha flew back home.

 In the Lifetime of the Buddha

 One time after hearing a sermon from the Buddha, a lay follower invited him to his house for alms on seven straight days.
-On the last day he gave the Buddha and five hundred disciples a special gift of shoes.
-The Buddha thanked the man and told this story about the time he himself had made a donation of shoes to a Buddha.
+On the last day, he gave the Buddha and five hundred disciples a special gift of shoes.
+The Buddha thanked the man and told this story about the time he himself had donated shoes to a Buddha.

 The goddess and the servant were earlier births of Uppalavanna and Ananda, two of the Buddha’s top disciples.